 The parties to the dispute should attend mediation personally.
 Although you may attend mediation with an adviser, you are the only party who can agree to settle the dispute.

-The purpose of mediation is to communicate with the other party and be open to settlement.
-You should listen carefully to the other side, as sometimes, unexpected information, which is revealed at mediation, can be the key to resolving the dispute.
+The purpose of mediation is to communicate with the other party and be open to negotiation.
+You should listen carefully to the other side, as sometimes unexpected information, which is revealed at mediation, can be the key to resolving the dispute.
 If you are not there to hear this information, you may lose the opportunity to settle.